How It Works

 Solving Bloom’s 2-Sigma Problem

 Math Academy harnesses technology as a method of instruction where the focus is on the role of feedback in learning and establishes a level of performance that all students must master before moving on.
 It has been shown to be one of the most powerful educational techniques ever discovered, however, to realize its potential required personal one-on-one tutoring, which is excessively resource-intensive - known as “Bloom’s 2-Sigma Problem”.
-However, through the use of a custom web-based learning platform, this and the following techniques can be combined into an exceptionally potent personalized learning system.

 Further Reading: